The People Under the Stairs

-The People Under the Stairs is a 1991 American horror comedy film written and directed by Wes Craven and starring Brandon Adams, Everett McGill, Wendy Robie, and A. J. Langer.
-The plot follows a young boy and two adult robbers who become trapped in a house belonging to a strange couple after breaking in to steal their collection of rare coins.
+The People Under the Stairs is a 1991 American comedy horror film written and directed by Wes Craven, and starring Brandon Adams, Everett McGill, Wendy Robie, A. J. Langer and Ving Rhames.
+The plot follows a young boy and two adult robbers who become trapped in a house belonging to a neighborhood's crooked landlords after breaking in to steal their collection of gold coins as the boy learns a dark secret about them and what also lurks in their house.

 Craven has stated that The People Under the Stairs was partially inspired by a news story from the late 1970s, in which two burglars broke into a Los Angeles household, inadvertently causing the police to discover two children who had been locked away by their parents.
 The film was a surprise commercial success, and has been analyzed for its satirical depiction of gentrification, class warfare, and capitalism.

 Plot

 Poindexter "Fool" Williams is a resident of a Los Angeles ghetto.
-He and his family are being evicted from their apartment by their landlords the Robesons.
-The Robesons, who are believed to be a married couple, call themselves Mommy and Daddy.
-They have a daughter named Alice, to whom they are extremely abusive.
+He and his family are being evicted from their apartment by their landlords, the Robesons.
+The Robesons, believed to be a married couple, call themselves Mommy and Daddy, and buy poorly maintained apartment buildings, purposefully raising the rent to evict the occupants so they can sell the buildings to gentrifiers.
+They have a daughter named Alice, whom they abuse severely.
+Fool's mother has cancer but cannot afford treatment.
+A man named Leroy convinces Fool to help him commit burglary to pay for her surgery.

-Leroy, his associate Spencer, and Fool break into the Robesons' house by using Spencer to pose as a municipal worker.
-The Robesons leave the home shortly, but Spencer does not return.
-Fool and Leroy break into the house to look for Spencer and Fool finds his dead body and a large group of strange, pale children in a locked pen inside a dungeon-like basement.
+Leroy, his associate Spenser, and Fool break into the Robesons' house by using Spenser to pose as a municipal worker.
+The Robesons leave the home shortly after, but Spenser does not return.
+Fool and Leroy break into the house to look for Spenser, and Fool finds his dead body along with a large group of strange, pale children in a locked pen inside a dungeon-like basement.

-The Robesons return and Fool flees while Leroy is shot to death by Daddy.
+The Robesons return, and Fool flees while Leroy is shot to death by Daddy.
 Fool runs into another section of the house where he meets Alice.
 She tells him that the people under the stairs were children who broke the "see/hear/speak no evil" rules of the Robeson household.
-The children have degenerated into cannibalism to survive and Alice has avoided this fate by obeying the rules without question.
-A boy named Roach whose tongue was removed as punishment for having called out for help to escape (thus breaking the "speak no evil" rule enforced by Mommy and Daddy) also evades the Robesons by hiding in the walls.
+The children have degenerated into cannibalism to survive, and Alice has avoided this fate by obeying the rules without question.
+A boy named Roach, whose tongue was removed as punishment for calling out for help to escape, also evades the Robesons by hiding in the walls.